nathan-fiscaletti/ghrstats/README.md

 # ghrstats

-ghrstats is a simple command line tool to retrieve download statistics from GitHub releases.
+ghrstats is a simple command line tool to retrieve download statistics from GitHub releases based on release assets.

 ## Installation